marqsm/LED-bot/docs/USER_GUIDE.md

 | ```img <url>```     					| Displays image at given url  |
 | ```color <r> <g> <b>```     					| Sets text color  |

+### MQTT

+LEDBot can connect to a [MQTT](http://www.eclipse.org/paho/) broker and subscribe to channels for "push" notifications.
+This functionality is very minimal at the moment and can be expanded upon with additional parameters.
+By default LEDBot listens to channel `ledbot/` on the public broker `test.mosquitto.org`

 ### JSON Feeds